 If you've had one breast removed and feel self-conscious about looking lopsided, try going without a breast form at home.
 Then try running an errand or going out for coffee without your prosthesis.
 You’ll probably find that people don’t notice the difference, or if they do, it’s not a big deal.

-While there are no official numbers, many breast surgeons report that about 20% of their patients choose no reconstruction.
+A 2014 study found that about 56% of women had reconstruction after mastectomy, which means that 44% didn't have reconstruction.
 Women who choose not to reconstruct may do so for a number of reasons, including:

 - health issues that make the one or more surgeries involved in reconstruction out of the question